henrystern/hotstring_hints/README.md

 To change your settings, first copy example_settings.ini to settings.ini.

-To get full use of the script you will want to direct hotstring_files, and word_list_files to the paths of your hotstrings and phrase lists.
+You will want to direct the settings for hotstring_files, and word_list_files to the paths of your hotstrings and phrase lists.

 For hotstring_files two additional settings must be specified alongside the path:
 * load_words: whether to load the hotstrings expansions, and